adeyinkaoresanya/project-badging-outreach-playbook-1/06-conversation-flow.md

 > “Would your team be open to learning more or applying for a badge this month?
 It usually only takes a few hours.”

 ## Objection Handling
+Here are some examples of concerns and how you can provide encouragement:
 - **Too small** → Even small projects benefit.
 The badge can help you grow.
 - **No DEI expertise** → You don’t need any — it’s about documenting current practices.
-We’ll guide you.
+We will guide you.
 - **No time** → Takes only a few hours, builds on what you already have.
 - **Worried about failing** → There’s no failing.
-Every project gets feedback and support.
+Every project gets support if they want.